redxtech/pingbot-old/readme.md

 [1]: https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/
 [2]: https://nodejs.org

+Note: If you want the 'o o f' function to work in the voice channels, you need to install ffmpeg.

 ### Personal Recommendation
 When creating the bot user, you are most likely going to want to choose an image for pingbot to use as a profile picture.
 My personal favourite is shown below with two variations: normal and pinged.
 I recommend these because they